cmiles/PointlessWaymarksProject/README.md

 Pointless Waymarks CMS is a .NET Core 6 Windows WPF GUI for generating a static website based on database information and a settings file.

-This is not an 'all purpose static site generation solution' - the focus is easily creating durable, rich, low maintenance, free, long-lasting content about the landscape, life, place, photography, history, nature...
+This is not an 'all purpose static site generation solution' - the focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content about the landscape, life, place, history and nature with support for posts, photographs, images, files and maps...

 [Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.